-Here at Balance: Wealth Planning, we are certain of the value we add through our careful planning.
+Here at Balance: Wealth Planning, we are certain of the value we add through our careful financial planning.
 For example, two areas where we often add notable value include making sure clients use their marriage allowance and optimising the tax position for our retired clients.

 This can add around £36,950 of value for a couple, mainly through combined pension wealth.*

-*The example above is based on a couple aged 60 maximising their pension allowance each year for 15 years and achieving a nominal investment return of 5% per annum (excluding costs) and where the couple begin to benefit from utilising their marriage allowance, saving further income tax over the same period.
+*The example above is based on a couple aged 60 maximising their pension allowance each year for 15 years and achieving a nominal investment return of 5% per annum (excluding costs) and where the couple begins to benefit from utilising their marriage allowance, saving further income tax over the same period.